Fedihosting-Foundation-Forks/fep/fep/a4ed/fep-a4ed.md

 Authors should use inclusive language and examples and refrain from using [oppressive terminology][Internet-Draft-terminology].

+Similarly, when discussing proposals publicly through one or more [submission pipelines](SUBMISSION.md), authors should engage in good faith and avoid attributing malicious intent to facilitators volunteering their time for the project.

 ### Proposal Title and Identifier

 Every Fediverse Enhancement Proposal must have a descriptive title.